MewsSystems/gitbook-connector-api/operations/reservations.md

 ## Delete reservation companion

 Removes customer companionship from the reservation.
 Note that the customer profile stays untouched, only the relation between the customer and reservation is deleted.
+Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request